lacogitolab/lacogitolab.github.io/content/_posts/2025-11-05-composable-intelligence.md

 ![composeAI](/img/inpost/2025/composeAI.svg)

-Building on this idea, a new framework, illustrated in the figure above, called *Topological Coupling Meta Representation* (TCMR), is proposed to guide the engineering of such a practical system.
+Building on this idea, a new framework, illustrated in the figure above, called *Topological Coupling Meta Learning* (TCML), is proposed to guide the engineering of such a practical system.
 From the bottom up, there are four foundational layers that together build intelligence: